arcolux/DaniaFYP/readme.md

    node index.js
    ```

+### Step 9: Verify the Discord Bot

+1. Open Discord.
+2. Go to the server you added the bot to.
+3. See if the bot is online.
+4. Type the command `mi!send` to see if the bot responds.
+5. If the bot response with embed message and buttons, you have successfully set up the Discord bot.

-## Preparing ESP32
+## Preparing ESP32 Source Code

+### Step 1: Open the Project

+1. Open the folder named `src` in the folder you extracted.
+2. Open the file named `main.cpp` in the `src` folder.
-1. Open the file named `main.cpp` in the `src` folder.
+3. Open the file named `main.cpp` in the `src` folder.
-2. Configure the following settings:
+4. Configure the following settings:
    - `ssid`: The name of your WiFi network.
    - `password`: The password of your WiFi network.
-3. Upload the code to your ESP32.
+5. By using the shortcut `Ctrl+Shift+P`, type "PlatformIO: Upload" and press Enter.